homelabos/homelabos/docs/development/contributing.md

-# Submitting Merge Requests

-When a Merge Request is ready to go, add the label `Ready for Review`.

-Only Merge Requests with this label will be reviewed for inclusion.
-Any Merge Requests submitted with this label that around found to not be ready for merge during the review, will have the label removed.
-Make the changes/fixes requested then add the label back to the Merge Request to be considered during the next review session.
+# Development Workflow

+First make sure you don't have any outstanding un-related changes in your local repository with `git status`.
+You should see `nothing to commit, working tree clean`.
+Create an issue in GitLab.
+From this issue, click the `Create Merge Request` button.
+Now click the `Check Out Branch` button and copy Step 1, run that command on your local copy of the repository.
+Now make your changes and commit and push them.
+In GitLab, go to your Merge Request and make sure it is not labeled WIP and that all the check boxes are checked.
+It will be reviewed, and if it receives 2 approvals, it will be merged.
+If it needs changes, the maintainers will add commends describing the needed changes, add `WIP:` back to the start of the title, and assign it back to the submitter.

 # Working with Issues